-The other imposed configuration options are given below:
+These imposed options are:

-- units: meter (m), mega-Newton (MN) and all associated units.
+- Units: Except for special cases for which the units are explicitly specified, the mandatory units that must be used are: - Alize-mechanical module: meter (m), mega-Newton (MN) and all associated units.
 It should be noted that both the Young's modulus and pressure values are thus expressed in MPa.
-In addition, the Frost-thaw module uses the following units: kilogram (Kg), Watt (W), Celsius degree (°C) and associated units. - sign conventions: - all expansion and tension stresses and strains are counted as negative values (mechanical computation results), - deflection considered as a positive value (in the direction of gravity), - allowable values expressed as positive numbers;
+Note, however, that the deflections are expressed in hundredths of mm (mm / 100). - Alize-Frost-Thaw module: meter (m), kilogram (Kg), Watt (W), Celsius degree (°C), day (j) and associated units. (mm/100).

+- Signs conventions: - all expansion and tension stresses and strains are counted as negative values (mechanical computation results). - deflection considered as a positive value (in the direction of gravity). - allowable values expressed as positive numbers.